awasira/emacs-evernote-mode/doc/readme_en.txt

   3. Get w3m for evernote-enml-formatter-command (Optional)

-     - If you use Linux/Unix, get w3m from [here] (http://w3m.sourceforge.net/index.en.html) and install it or install w3m from the package of your distribution.
+     - If you use Linux/Unix, get w3m from [here] and install it or install w3m from the package of your distribution.
-     - If you use Win, get cygwin from [here] (http://www.cygwin.com/), execute setup.exe and select w3m from the "Select Packages"
+     - If you use Win, get cygwin from [here], execute setup.exe and select w3m from the "Select Packages"
      - Add the path of w3m to the environment variable "PATH".

   4. Add the evernote-mode configuration to .emacs.